zio/zio-prelude/docs/functional-data-types/validation.md

 Note that we are using the `apply` method of `Person` to combine the validated name and age into a `Person`.
 This is often a convenient pattern when we are modeling our data using case classes.

-Now if we validate a person where both the `name` and the `age` are invalid we will get a failure containing both errors, giving us exactly what we need for our internal customer so they can efficiently correct the problem and send us valid data.
+Now if we validate a person where both the `name` and the `age` are invalid we will get a failure containing both errors, giving us exactly what we need for our internal customer, so they can efficiently correct the problem and send us valid data.

 ## Constructing Validation Values